Drug- and alcohol-impaired driving legislation changes

-Bill 29 has been introduced to update impaired-driving offences and sanctions to include drug-impaired driving.
+Bill 29 has been passed to update impaired-driving offences and sanctions to include drug-impaired driving.

 Ministry responsible: Transportation